View All Learning Articles

 As with anything you shop for, ask friends and family who own homes and check reviews online.
 Compare years of experience, inquire about services offered, and ask what they charge for each of those services.

-Title companies collect fees for the work they do throughout the purchase transaction and will also collect a one-time insurance premium for providing title insurance to the buyer and the lender.
+Title companies collect fees for the work they do throughout the purchase transaction.
+They also collect a one-time premium for title insurance to the buyer and the lender.

 If you’re getting a mortgage loan, a title company is necessary for your purchase transaction.
-The only time a title company is not necessary is when the property is located in a jurisdiction that doesn’t require one and when the buyer is paying cash.
+The only time a title company is unnecessary is when the property is located in a jurisdiction that doesn’t require one and when the buyer is paying cash.

 Title companies provide the title search and title insurance necessary for your home purchase.
 The title search looks for title defects like errors in public records, unknown liens, and forgeries.
 Your title insurance policy will protect you against any past title defects if they arise in the future.